christianbrodbeck/lab-website/_members/Joshua-ighalo.md

 ---

-# Research Interests

 Joshua is a PhD student at McMaster University in the School of Biomedical Engineering.
 He is supervised by Dr. Christian Brodbeck.
-His research focuses on how the brain processes speech in real-world listening environments.
+His research focuses on how the brain processes speech in real-world environments.
 This includes continuous, meaningful speech and speech presented in noisy backgrounds.
-He uses EEG and computational modeling to study how the brain tracks speech signals in real time.
-Joshua is especially interested in how these processes change with age and vary across individuals.
-His work aims to understand the neural mechanisms that support speech comprehension in both quiet and noisy conditions.
+Using EEG and computational modeling, his work investigates how the brain tracks speech signals in real time.
+He is particularly interested in how these processes change with age and vary across individuals.
+The goal is to understand the neural mechanisms that support speech comprehension in both quiet and noisy conditions.

-Current areas of focus include:

-- Developing custom tools for cognitive and auditory testing
+Current areas of focus include developing tools for cognitive and auditory testing.
-- Building pipelines for EEG feature extraction, noise rejection, and decoding
+He is also building pipelines for EEG feature extraction, noise rejection, and decoding.
-- Investigating speech comprehension and predictive processing across time
+Additional efforts explore speech comprehension and predictive processing over time.
-- Analyzing background EEG activity (such as 1/f dynamics) to explore listening effort
+Background EEG activity, such as 1/f dynamics, is analyzed to better understand listening effort.

-Joshua’s goal is to create adaptive neurotechnologies.
-These tools are designed to support people across a wide range of ages and cognitive profiles.
-He is especially interested in making these technologies accessible to populations often underrepresented in neuroscience research.
+A key objective is to create adaptive neurotechnologies for neurocognitive monitoring that are usable across all ages and cognitive profiles.
+There is a strong emphasis on ensuring these tools are accessible to populations historically underrepresented in neuroscience research.

----

-# Background and Previous Experience

-Before his PhD, Joshua developed EEG-based software including algorithms and applications for assessing cognitive processing in diverse populations such as athletes, first responders, and veterans.
+Before beginning the PhD, he developed EEG-based software for assessing cognitive processing in diverse populations.
+This included work with athletes, first responders, and veterans.
-His work bridges engineering and neuroscience, with a focus on practical, accessible solutions.
-These skills now support his research on speech processing and brain function.
+That experience combined engineering and neuroscience with a focus on building practical, accessible solutions.
+Those same skills now inform ongoing research into speech processing and brain function.